Not Everyone Is in Great Shape

 Another thing you need to survive a SHTF situation is strength.

-In emergencies and disasters, you will need to lift heavy stuff or assist other people.
+In emergencies and disasters, you’ll need to lift heavy stuff or assist other people.
 A person can sometimes accomplish these things thanks to a sudden burst of adrenalin, but that can quickly fizzle out.

 What will you do then?